alem-shaimardanov/macro_data_portal/parsers/README.md

 - [x] use SQL queries to access ids of source_names
 - [x] remove current_dir
 - [x] set by default null when creating tables
+- [ ] add oblast's to tables and be able to use them to choose specific name,date,value records

+- Create table to store termname_category_id, termname_ids
+region | VKO
+region | ZKO
+region | SKO